Children's Hospital of Wisconsin - Surgicenter

 The surgical procedure is reviewed with patients, who are encouraged to ask questions.
 The patient and family meet the anesthesiologist and their surgeon.
 Important information is reviewed, such as whether the patient has any allergies and when he or she last ate or drank.
 Family members may stay with the patient in this area until he or she is taken to the operating room.

-Once in the operating room, patients are placed under anesthesia by one of the full-time anesthesiologists.
+Once in the operating room, patients are placed under anesthesia by one of the anesthesiologists.
 Some of the same pediatric anesthesiologists who practice at Children's Hospital of Wisconsin are available to assist with the pediatric surgeries.